Do you have any sample/practice exam questions, or are there any study guides that you recommend?

 When will I get my examination results?

-Examination results can take up to two weeks to be processed.
-Candidates will receive their examination results in the USPS mail after processing is complete.
+Examination results can take up to three weeks to be processed.
+You will receive your examination results in the USPS mail after processing is complete.

 How do I make an appointment to take my exam?

-After receiving the Candidate Status Report (CSR), contact Pearson VUE at the number on the back of the form.
+After receiving the Candidate Status Report (CSR), contact Pearson VUE as outlined on the back of the form.
 However, before scheduling an exam appointment, please review the CSR carefully for accuracy.

 I'm preparing to take a post-primary exam, and I need study materials.
 Can you help me?